99markets/challenges/mobile.md

 - GET Companies: https://dev.ninetynine.com/testapi/1/companies
 - GET Company by ID: https://dev.ninetynine.com/testapi/1/companies/{companyId}

+Each time you call on any of this endpoints the company share price changes.

 ## Requirements

 - Prepare your project for Android or iOS.
 It depends on the job position.